 List of Wildlife Species at Risk (referral back to COSEWIC) Order

-His Excellency the Governor General in Council, on the recommendation of the Minister of Human Resources and Skills Development,
+Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsections 27(1.1) and (1.2) of the Species at Risk Act (see footnote a)

 (This note is not part of the Order.)